HarryLMoss/Bhairagini/README.md

 ## Installation
 Instructions on setting up the project locally, including environment setup, dependencies, and running the application.

-## Usage
-Step-by-step guide on how to use Bhairagini AI, including generating music, selecting genres, and exporting MIDI files.

 Clone this repository to get started with Bhairagini AI.
 Ensure you have Python 3.8+ and pip installed.
 ```bash
 git clone https://github.com/yourusername/bhairagini-ai.git